acl2017/acl2017.github.io/_pages/home.md

 <h2>News</h2>

+**May 17, 2017**.
+Conference registration is now open!
+Early registration ends on June 23rd.
+Click [here](/registration) to register now.
+{: .notice--info}

-**April 24, 2017**.
+April 24, 2017.
 ACL will be offering [on-site childcare](/participants#on-site-childcare) at the conference hotel.
 It will be provided by a professional childcare service, KiddieCorp, and partially subsidized by ACL.
 The cost will be $10.00 USD per hour for general registrants and $5.00 USD per hour for student registrants.
 Availability is limited.
 Please sign up using [this form from KiddieCorp](https://form.jotform.com/KiddieCorp/ACLKids).
-{: .notice--info}
+{: .notice}

 **April 5, 2017**.
 The list of accepted papers and system demonstrations has been [posted](https://chairs-blog.acl2017.org/2017/04/05/accepted-papers-and-demonstrations/) on the PC blog.
 {: .notice}